Robert Ballard: Black Sea

-In 2000, the team conducted an expedition that focused on the exploration of the sea bed about 15–30 km west of Sinop, and an additional deep-water survey east and north of the peninsula.
+In 2000, the team conducted an expedition that focused on exploration of the seabed about 15–30 km west of Sinop, and an additional deep-water survey east and north of the peninsula.
 Their project had several goals.
 They sought to discover whether human habitation sites could be identified on the ancient submerged landscape, they examined the sea-bed for shipwrecks (where they found Sinop A-D), to test the hypothesis that the anoxic waters below 200 m would protect shipwrecks from the expected biological attacks on organic components, and to seek data about an ancient trade route between Sinop and the Crimea indicated by terrestrial archaeological remains.

 Although Sinop served as a primary trade center in the Black Sea, the wrecks were located west of the trade route predicted by the prevalence of Sinopian ceramics on the Crimean peninsula.
 On wrecks A-C, mounds of distinctive carrot-shaped shipping jars, called amphorae, were found.
 They were of a style associated with Sinop and retained much of their original stacking pattern on the sea floor.
-The jars may have carried a variety of archetypal Black Sea products such as olive oil, honey, wine or fish sauce but the contents are presently unknown because no artifacts were recovered from any of these wreck sites in 2000.
+The jars may have carried a variety of archetypal Black Sea products such as olive oil, honey, wine, or fish sauce.
+The contents are unknown because no artifacts were recovered from these wreck sites in 2000.

-The wreck found provided the team with vast information about both the technological changes and trade that occurred in the Black Sea during a period of political, social and economic transition through their study of the ship's construction techniques.
+The wreck provided the team with vast information about the technological changes and trade in the Black Sea during political, social, and economic transition through their study of the ship's construction techniques.
 Studies show that in Sinop during the Byzantine era, they had developed long-distance trading as early as 4500 BC.
 Sea-trading on the Black Sea was most intense during the period of late antiquity, between the 2nd and 7th centuries AD.
 The examination of the four shipwrecks found by Ballard and his team provide the direct evidence for Black Sea maritime trade so well attested by the distribution of ceramics on land.